mj-will/nessai/docs/running-the-sampler.rst

 The input to both methods is a live point ``x`` which is an instance of a structured numpy array with one field for each parameters in ``names`` and two additional fields ``logP`` and ``logL``.
 Each parameter can be accessed using the name of each field like you would a dictionary.

-For examples of using live points see: :doc:`using-livepoints`
+For examples of using live points see: :ref:`using live points<Using live points>`

 Example model
 -------------